jump-dev/JuMP.jl/docs/src/manual/models.md

 !!! note
-    Because file formats do not serialize the containers of JuMP variables and constraints, he names in the model will _not_ be registered.
+    Because file formats do not serialize the containers of JuMP variables and constraints, the names in the model will _not_ be registered.
 Therefore, you cannot access named variables and constraints via `model[:x]`.
 Instead, use [`variable_by_name`](@ref) or [`constraint_by_name`](@ref) to access
     specific variables or constraints.